 - Moving on – being “cured”?
 What have you done to help you move on from the SCA experience?

-Ideally, articles should be submitted in electronic format i.e. Word, PDF or Google doc format.
+Ideally, articles should be submitted electronically, i.e. Word, PDF or Google Doc format.
 At a push, we’ll take handwritten or typed content.

 Any images should be of a high resolution, and be aware that we may need to edit or crop as required.

-In 2018 and 2020 the best of the blog were published compilations as e-books and paperbacks and are available from Amazon.
-They have got great feedback and have over thirty 5* reviews!
+In previous years, the best of the blog have been published as compilations available from Amazon.
+They have got great feedback and have many 5* reviews!

 All proceeds from the sales go to help run SCA UK.